HCPSS/school-messenger-help/_posts/2014-02-17-editorial-process.markdown

 ![](/school-messenger-help/images/editorial-process/grab-url.png)

-Posting stories on the site the instant they are availiable allows the Public Information Office to get news items out in a timely manner.
+Posting stories on the site the instant they are available allows the Public Information Office to get news items out in a timely manner.

 This URL is then used to link readers to the full content from a smaller blurb, or content snippet, in the Weekly Newsletter that's sent out from SchoolMessenger.

 ![](/school-messenger-help/images/editorial-process/into-wn.png)

 Readers who are interested in the topic can click on "Learn more" to read the full article.
-However, the readers who decide not to click through are not inundated with the full article in the newsletter, so everyone is choosing the content most relevent to their interests.
+However, the readers who decide not to click through are not inundated with the full article in the newsletter, so everyone is choosing the content most relevant to their interests.

 > This clears up the issue of having to put *full versions of news content* into one email at the end of the week.